SharkSnack/shiren-4/content/system/expert-badges.md

 Platinum Paradise is the easiest dungeon to obtain badges in outside of the 2 dungeon-specific challenges:

 - Clear without synthesizing!
 (Bayside Monster Cave)
-- Clear without using moves!
+- Clear without using abilities!
 (Entrancing Lane)

 #### Cautions